jryyangjy/jryyangjy/README.md

 # Hi there! 👋

 I'm **Jiayue Yang**, a first-year Cybersecurity undergrad at [USTC](https://www.ustc.edu.cn/).
 Exploring the intersection of programming and AI fundamentals.
+I'm also a member of [SPIN-Lab](https://spin-ustc.cn/), supervised by prof. [Xia](https://saids.ustc.edu.cn/2024/1105/c36363a686123/page.htm)

 ## 📚 Current Focus
 - **Core Skills**: